 Modified Sine Inverters

 As the name suggests, modified sine inverters do not produce a pure sine wave.
-Most electrical equipment will work fine with this type of inverter but there are drawbacks.
+They are the less expensive option and most electrical equipment will work fine with this type of inverter, but there are drawbacks.
 Modified sine inverters are less efficient and may cause electronics to use roughly 20% more power.
 The modified sine wave is noiser than pure sine which can cause problems with some sensitive electronics, clocks, and variable speed equipment.
 Modified sine wave inverters are more affordable.

 Both types of inverters need a little power to operate and will draw a couple of amps with even with no load.
 This should be considered when operating an inverter.
 If not being used, it's recommended that you turn it off to prevent unnecessary draw on your battery bank.